z1021190674/learngit/readme.txt

 Git is a distributed verion control system
-Git is free soft software
+Git is free soft software distributed under the GPL.